Sports-related Head Injury

 - Wear appropriate clothing for the sport.

-- Do not wear any clothing that can interfere with your vision.
+- Do not wear any clothing that can interfere with vision.

 - Avoid uneven or unpaved surfaces when cycling, skateboarding or rollerblading.